 Furthering the Capodimonte Lineage

 The Royal Factory eventually moved to Spain with King Charles and then several decades later under the direction of his son, Ferdinand, another Capodimonte factory was established in Naples, Italy.
-During this period, the shape, style and decoration of the porcelain production were similar to those made at the original Capodimonte factory, but there were some differences.
+During this period, the shape, style and decoration of the porcelain production were similar to those made at the original Capodimonte factory, but there were a few differences.

 For instance, the figurines made in Ferdinand's Capodimonte factory took on more lifelike characteristics and tended to reflect the royal court rather than everyday life.
 More utilitarian wares like dinner sets moved away from pastoral decor to city scenes and those reflecting the excavation and history of Pompeii, for example.